Analysis | The death of Ashli Babbitt offers the purest distillation of Donald Trump’s view of justice

 Rittenhouse, it was eventually revealed, was a Trump supporter and had attended a Trump rally.
 But even if Trump didn’t know this specifically, he knew whose side Rittenhouse was on at least in the abstract.
 And, as a result, he gave Rittenhouse the same benefit of innocence that he gave Babbitt.

 This is precisely what the American legal system is supposed to uproot, this idea that culpability for a crime should be colored by political belief or political allegiance.
-That the justice system often nonetheless manifests prejudices, including by race, is at the center of the Black Lives Matter protests.
+That the justice system often nonetheless manifests prejudices, including regarding race, is at the center of the Black Lives Matter protests.
 But it is not often that political allegiance is so explicitly identified as the predicate for how justice should be applied.

 Again, though, this is the essence of Trump’s view.
 His pardons as president were lopsidedly weighted toward his cronies and political allies.
 A slew of supporters who faced past or future criminal charges were cleared with a press of Trump’s send button.
 Roger Stone, Paul Manafort, Stephen K. Bannon, Joe Arpaio, Dinesh D’Souza, Bernard Kerik.
 All targeted unfairly by shadowy law enforcement officials who Trump saw as oppressive.
 All cleared because Trump had the ability to tilt the scales of justice as he saw fit.